Gauss-Organization/gauss4/README.md

-# Dockerizing Django App with Nginx and Celery
+# Dockerizing Gauss with Nginx and Celery

 This documentation outlines the process of dockerizing a Django web application along with Nginx as a reverse proxy server and Celery for handling asynchronous tasks.
 ## Components